-f) from the school building to the playground?I Here, students need to think about the consist
+f) from the school building to the playground?

 Here, students need to think about the consistency of step size across different measurements.
+(Step is also known as pace, measured from heel to heel or toe to toe).
 If different students in a team are measuring different lengths, then it would be better if students of same "average step length" do the measurements in a team.
 If this is not possible, then appropriate multiplication of student's average step length to the number of steps they take should be done for each student separately, to obtain the distances.

-Students should be walking in two orthogonal directions (say X and Y axes).
+Students should be walking in two perpendicular directions (say X and Y axes).
 If they are not, then their drawing will have errors.
-Alternatively, students can uniquely determine relative positions of different points by measuring their distance from two separate known points, as is shown in figure 3.
+Alternatively, students can uniquely determine relative positions of different points by measuring their distance from two separate known points, as is shown in figure T2.
 In that case, they can use a compass from their geometry boxes to mark the position on the graph paper.
 The teacher may optionally initiate a discussion in this regard.

-If any of the distance measurements involve a curve, then one can try to walk on a rectangular path surrounding that curve and use this rectangular path in the map to approximately draw the curve (also indicated in figure 3).
+If any of the distance measurements involve a curve, then one can try to walk on a rectangular path surrounding that curve and use this rectangular path in the map to approximately draw the curve (also indicated in figure T2).